mdneuzerling/lambdr/README.md

 ### Runtime endpoints

 The runtime works by querying HTTP endpoints configured by AWS Lambda.
-These endpoints are configured based on the "AWS_LAMBDA_RUNTIME_API" environment variable set by AWS Lambda during initialisation.
+These endpoints are determined by on the "AWS_LAMBDA_RUNTIME_API" environment variable set by AWS Lambda during initialisation.
 They generally won't be available locally.

 * The **next invocation endpoint** is the endpoint which R must query for the next input.
 R must send a `GET` request to this endpoint and will wait until either a response is received or the Lambda instance is shut down for inactivity.
-When Lambda receives an input from, say, an API Gateway, it will respond to the pending request with details of the input.
+When AWS Lambda receives an input from, say, an API Gateway, it will respond to R's request with details of the input.
 We call the response to this request an _invocation_ in this document, and invocations are interpreted as _events_.
 * The **initialisation error endpoint** is where an error should be sent if the error occurs when setting up the runtime.
 This is distinct from errors that occur during handling of an event.
 * The **response endpoint** is where an event response should be sent.
 It is unique for each event.
 * The **invocation error endpoint** is where errors that occur during event handling should be reported.
 It is unique for each event.

 The next invocation and initialisation error endpoints are unique in each Lambda instance.
 The response and invocation error endpoints are determined by the `request_id` associated with each invocation.
-The request ID is given in the "lambda-runtime-aws-request-id" header in the response to the query of the next invocation endpoint.
+The request ID is given in the "lambda-runtime-aws-request-id" header in the response to the query to the next invocation endpoint.

 ### Handler functions